AdobeDocs/experience-manager-screens.en/help/using/mobile-network.md

 # Direct Mobile Network {#mobile-network-setup}

-AEM Screens Players can also be connected using mobile or cellular networks running at least a 3G network.
+AEM Screens Players can also be connected using mobile or cellular networks running at least on a 3G network.

 Within the AEM Screens, the required content is physically downloaded to the player controller or computer and properly stored within the underlying Operating System.
 Therefore, the given bandwidth only impacts initial download times and does not influence the performance of Displays.

-Connection of AEM Screens Players with a Cellular 3/4/5G connect to your Mobile Service Data Provider.
-The benefit of this Setup is that the Mobile Router can be placed in a optimized spot to ensure best available network coverage.
+The benefit of connecting of AEM Screens Players with a Cellular 3/4/5G connect to your Mobile Service Data Provider is that the Mobile Router can be placed in a optimized spot to ensure best available network coverage.
 This is usually in an elevated and open position with as optimum surrounding concrete or metal construction as possible.

 This SetUp allows AEM Screen users a great flexibility as there is no landline connection required to connect to AEM Screens.

-The following diagram shows the Direct Mobile Network Setup and consists of one singular network connection segment, the connection of each player to the mobile/cellular data network.
+The following diagram shows the Direct Mobile Network Setup and consists of one singular network connection segment and the connection of each player to the mobile or cellular data Network.

 ![](/help/using/assets/direct-mobile-1.png)

 ## Connecting AEM Screens Player to Direct Mobile Network {#connecting-aem-screens-players}

-Follow the steps below to connect AEM Screens players in this configuration:
+Follow the steps below to ensure proper connection of the AEM Screen players in this configuration:

 1. Make sure that each of the AEM Screen players is connected to the Routers Network.

 1. Test the internet connection by calling an URL in your systems browser.

    >[!NOTE]
-   >In case that you get an error message, check the network settings.There are basically two options for a proper network connection:
+   >In case that you get an error message, check the network settings and cross-check if there is a sufficient network link and the Operating System firewall is configured to allow network access using the configured AEM Screens communication Ports.
-   >* DHCP
-   >* Manual IP Configuration

-1. Make sure that the Network Adapter Setting match to your Router setting.

-1. Check if the Router is properly connected to the ISP Wide Area Network (Internet Link) This can also be identified using a Signal LED on Standard Routers.

 1. In case that the URL call is successful you can continue installing the AEM Screens and register.
 Start AEM Screens.

-   >[!NOTE]
-   >**Troubleshooting Tip**
-   >If AEM Screens does not connect properly and does not show the expected content:
-   >
-   >1.
-Check in your Internet Router Firewall if there are any restrictions regarding `TCP/IP Port 80/443`.
-   >1.
-Make sure that all needed Ports are allowed.

 ## Requirements for Setting Up Mobile Network SetUp {#requirements-direct}